kyokley/BattlePyAI/README.md

         ...
 ```

-### Other Stuff
+### Other Rules
 In addition to the main rules of the game, there are other conditions that may cause your AI to lose if triggered.
-Any unhandled exceptions will cause the offending AI to lose.
+1. Any unhandled exceptions will cause the offending AI to lose.
+2. Each player has 1 second of computation time per game.
+Being stuck in a method longer than this will result in a GameClockViolationException being raised.

+### Testing
+In order to facilitate testing, there is a debug mode.
+In debug mode, the game clock is disabled and unhandled exceptions will cause execution to halt.
+Debug mode is turned on by setting the optional keyword argument debug to True in the Series or Game classes.